nestordemeure/nestordemeure.github.io/content/likes/books/tuesday_night_club.md

 The key point of the story is that Miss Marple does not solve the crime because she is a genius of deduction but rather *because she is a woman and old and spent her life in her small village* (making her familiar with both cooking vocabulary and the way people behave).
 Those are explicitly why the rest of the company, including the only other woman present, dismissed her: when the group thinks of itself as diverse, they don't even realize that by dismissing the old lady they are displaying a blind spot of their own.

-This message feels very modern, despite having been written in 1927, because by their very nature we are *still*, almost a hundred years later, blind to most of our blind spots.
+This message feels very modern, despite having been written in 1927, because by their very nature we are *still*, almost a hundred years later, blind to most of our blind spots...

 > *“Well, Aunt Jane, this is one up to you.
 I can’t think how on earth you managed to hit upon the truth.
 I should never have thought of the little maid in the kitchen being connected with the case.”*
 > *“No, dear,”* said Miss Marple, *“but you don’t know as much of life as I do."*